 Which scheme you’re better off with depends on your situation.
 Use the childcare calculator to work out which type of support is best for you.

-- Working Tax Credit or Child Tax Credit will stop straight away if you successfully apply for Tax-Free Childcare.
+Your Working Tax Credit or Child Tax Credit will stop straight away if you successfully apply for Tax-Free Childcare.

-You should apply for Tax-Free Childcare before cancelling your Universal Credit claim.
+Wait until you get a decision on your Tax-Free Childcare application before cancelling your Universal Credit claim.